 Voter ID Requirement- Nevada does not require Voter ID at the polls.
 However, in the absence of an identification requirement, a signature match is conducted between the voter file or the signature on another government-issued ID and a voter’s signature on Election Day.

 Early Voting- Early voting is provided in Nevada from the third Saturday before Election Day to the Friday before Election Day.
+AB 137, enacted into law during the 2019 legislative session, extends the early voting period for populous counties to the Monday before election day and requires Sunday hours.

 No Excuse Absentee- Nevada allows voters to vote absentee without providing an excuse.